cs-uob/COMSM0085/exercises/part2/src/css/framework.md

 Download the [page1.html](../resources/page1.html) file and open it in the browser: it contains some text and a sign-up form for a CSS conference.

-Following the instructions on the milligram website, add the following to the page head:
+Following the instructions on the Milligram website, add the following to the page head:

 ```html
 <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Roboto:300,300italic,700,700italic">